mickmcc/node-caltime/README.md

 # CalTime

-`CalTime` provides objects, methods and functions which help you manipulate time-spans.
+`CalTime` is a Node.js module which provides objects, methods and functions which help you manipulate time-spans.
 Time-spans can be associated with any timezone and the operations which manipulate them will take their timezone into account.

 The most powerful functionality provided by `CalTime` is the ability to define